ansyblenetwork/sdg/_posts/2020-11-26-a-discussion-regarding.md

 1. Contrary motion is always acceptable.
 2. No parallel octaves or fifths.
 3. No similar motion into a perfect interval.

+Evidently, this gets fairly dry fairly quickly.
+Accordingly, there have been some interesting coding projects which [automate the generation](https://luckytoilet.wordpress.com/2011/08/10/algorithmic-counterpoint-how-i-wrote-a-computer-program-to-generate-music-at-mathcamp-2011/) of species counterpoint.

+### The discussion

+The internet has thorough and reliable information about a lot of topics, but it is surprisingly difficult to find good resources about counterpoint.
+Here are some natural questions that came to mind, along with the fruits of my research attempting to find answers.

+#### Did Bach use species counterpoint?

+Bach's name hardly appears in the Wikipedia page for counterpoint.